Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: Implementation Details

 \section{Implementation Details}

 In this section, we detail concrete implementations of the {\pth} construction from Section~\ref{sec:main}.
-These implementations are meant to deliver good practical performance, hence, exploit multi-threading and external-memory scaling.
+These implementations are meant to deliver good practical performance, hence, exploit multi-threading and external-memory processing.
 To this end, we first present in Section~\ref{sec:parallel_search} a fundamental building block -- a \emph{parallel search} procedure.
 In Section~\ref{sec:int_mem} we assume that the whole input set $S$ can be processed in internal memory.
 In Section~\ref{sec:ext_mem}, instead, we aim at building the {\pth} data structure for very large sets that cannot be processed in internal memory, thus it is necessary to use temporary disk storage.

-For all constructions, the pairs $\langle \var{id},\var{hash}\rangle$, defined during the map step in Section~\ref{sec:map}, consume an integral number of bytes, $q$, e.g., $q = 12$ if \var{id} is a 4-byte identifier (allowing up to $2^{32}$ buckets) and \var{hash} is a 8-byte long hash code.
+For all constructions, the pairs $\langle \var{id},\var{hash}\rangle$, defined during the map step in Section~\ref{sec:map}, consume an integral number of bytes, $q=q_1+q_2$, where $q_1$ is the number of bytes for \var{id} and $q_2$ for \var{hash}.
+For example, $q = 12$ if $q_1=4$ (allowing up to $2^{32}$ buckets) and $q_2=8$ (64-bit hash codes).